likhit99/teched2025-AD168/exercises/ex1/README.md

 <br>![](/exercises/ex1/images/Add_Steps.png)
 6. Steps available in Variant Editor will look as below:
 <br>![](/exercises/ex1/images/Available_Steps.png)
-7.Click on Default Variant in the General tab and Create a new one with name DefaultVariant
+7.Click on "Add Default Variant" in the General tab and Create a new one with name "Default Variant" which will act as a fallback if no other variant is created or no other start condition is met
 <br>![](/exercises/ex1/images/Default_Variant.png)
 8.Click on Variables tab and add attributes
 <br>![](/exercises/ex1/images/Add_Variables.png)